 It’s a good practice to include some kind of cleaning process between multiple test cases.
 The usual way to do that with Appium is to either use the

 resetApp() function, which effectively re-installs the app being tested.
 In some cases simply killing the app process on the device through

 Different syntax versions for these commands can be found here.

-Testing Calls on Testdroid Cloud and Mastering This Appium Tip
+Testing Calls and Mastering This Appium Tip